dotnet/docfx/src/dfmpreview/test/README.md

         └───md
                 md.md
 ```

-> the demo.md is to test the dfm special rules
-> the root.md is to test the file inclusion rules
+> the root.md is the test file